 Do you put the news on first thing in the morning?
 If you start off your day with news of disease and devastation, guess what’s going to happen over time?
 You’ll have more time invested in bad news than good.

-It’s great to keep in touch with the news, but those first few moments of your day can have a lasting effect.
-Instead, try hitting the snooze alarm and listing as many positive things about your life as you can in that four minutes.
+It’s great to keep in touch with what’s happening in the world, but those first few moments of your day can have a lasting effect.
+Instead, as you wake up try listing as many things you are grateful for in your life as you can.
 Or, just appreciate the quiet, the softness of the pillow, or a favorite person.
 For many people, meditation is the best way to start out the day, and just as many start out with a gratitude journal.
 The best ways to shift your mindset from one of “not enough” to one of abundance is to take those last few minutes before sleep and the first few minutes after awakening and make them positive.

 We all have challenges and problems in life, and it’s certainly okay to have them.
 After all, life offers us a cornucopia of experiences and we just pick and choose the ones we want to focus on.